 What are the main use cases for an ETL pipeline?

-- Data Transformation: Cleaning, enriching, and transforming data to meet business needs.
+- Data transformation: Cleaning, enriching, and restructuring data for specific business needs.

-- Automating manual workflows: Reducing human error and saving time by automating repetitive data tasks.
+- Workflow automation: Reducing manual effort and human error in repetitive data tasks.

 What is the difference between ETL and ELT?